Moya/Moya/Readme.md

-After `ReactiveCocoa` [setup](docs/ReactiveCocoa.md), `request(:)` method immediately returns a `SignalProducer` (`RACSignal` is also available if needed) that you can start or bind or map or whateveryou want to do.
+After `ReactiveCocoa` [setup](docs/ReactiveCocoa.md), `request(:)` method immediately returns a `SignalProducer` (`RACSignal` is also available if needed) that you can start or bind or map or whatever you want to do.
 To handle errors, for instance, we could do the following:

 ```swift